 The tier one global investment banks: J.P.
-Morgan, Citigroup, Bank of America, Goldman Sachs, Morgan Stanley (in that order)
+Morgan, Goldman Sachs, Citi, Bank of America Merrill Lynch, Morgan Stanley (in that order)

 If we take tier one investment banks to mean banks which are global leaders in most product categories (rather than just banks with a nebulous sense of prestige attached), there aren’t many of them.
-As the chart below shows, there’s only really one in fact: J.P.
+As the Coalition chart below shows, there’s only really one in fact: J.P.
 Morgan.
 J.P.
 Morgan ranks first or second globally across all product areas (credit and municipal finance excepted).
-As the regional charts below show, J.P.
+As the regional charts at the bottom of the page show, J.P.
 Morgan is also strong across markets in the U.S., Europe and EMEA.

-By comparison, Citi’s equities business is still weak globally and it’s comparatively weak in EMEA.
-Bank of America has gaps in fixed income and equities and is weak in Asia.
-Morgan Stanley is globally strong in equities and commodities trading, but not much else.
+By comparison, Goldman Sachs’ FICC business is weak globally (with the exception of G10 rates) and the bank still lacks much of a presence in Asia.
+Bank of America has gaps in fixed income and equities and is also weak in Asia.
+Morgan Stanley is globally strong in equities, commodities trading and ECM.

-The tier two investment banks: Deutsche, Barclays, Credit Suisse, HSBC
+The tier two investment banks: Deutsche, Barclays, Credit Suisse, HSBC, UBS

 If the tier one investment banks are all Americans, the charts above and below suggest the tier two investment banks are all Europeans – although HSBC’s business is strongest in Asia.

 Deutsche Bank is still a strong global player.
-It’s second globally (down from first last year) for G10 FX trading and it’s third globally (down from second) for credit trading.
-It ranks in the top four for macro trading, securitization municipal finance, and prime services and it’s in the top nine for most other products.
-Where Deutsche isn’t strong is futures and options and commodities.
-It’s still very weak in the U.S. and in APAC equities trading and IBD (M&A, ECM and DCM).
+It’s second globally for credit and securitization trading and it’s third globally for credit trading.
+It ranks in the top four for G10 rates, emerging markets macro and prime services and it’s in the top nine for most other products.
+Where Deutsche isn’t strong is most of equities and most of IBD.
+It’s still weak in the U.S. and it’s not great in Asia Pacific.
 Deutsche’s power base is Europe.

-By comparison, Barclays and Credit Suisse lack top slots globally in any products, but broadly rank in the top four to six for most of them.
-HSBC is weak everywhere and in everything except Asia and G10 FX and macro trading, where it ranks second globally.
-Barclays’ investment bank is stronger in the U.S. than EMEA, but has withdrawn from Asia.
-Credit Suisse and Barclays rank equal sixth, ahead of Deutsche, in the all-important U.S. market.
+By comparison, Barclays, UBS Credit Suisse lack top slots globally in any products, but broadly rank in the top four to six for most of them.
+HSBC ranks second globally for G10 FX and macro trading, and is predictably strong in Asia but lacks a real presence in the U.S. Barclays’ investment bank is stronger in the U.S. than EMEA, but has withdrawn from Asia.
+Credit Suisse is now as strong as Barclays in the important U.S. market.

-BNP Paribas ranks outside the top 10 in the U.S, and APAC, but is fifth in Europe where it’s strongest in fixed income.
-SocGen is strong in equity derivatives and futures and options trading, but is grounded in Europe and lacks a real presence elsewhere.
+Beyond the first and second tiers things get more complicated.
+Just because a bank’s not top ranked globally, it doesn’t mean it’s not strong in its home market or a particular niche.
+BNP Paribas, for example, ranks outside the top 10 in the U.S, and APAC, but is comparatively strong in Europe.
+SocGen is a leading player in equity derivatives and futures and options trading, but is grounded in Europe and lacks a real presence elsewhere.

 Using McKinsey’s categorization, it’s evident that many of the tier three banks occupy the category of, ‘regionally focused banks strong in some product areas.’
 The same applies to Nomura in Asia and Wells Fargo and RBC in the Americas.